mlongo03/mlongo03/README.md

 ## About me 🙋🏼‍♂️

-I'm Manuele Longo, a student of [42Roma Luiss](https://42roma.it/) the best programming school in the world, which is part of the [Ecolè42 Network](https://www.42network.org/).
+I'm Manuele Longo, a Back-end Developer for an Italian Corporate (Leonardo), i have cocluded the common core at [42Roma Luiss](https://42roma.it/) the best programming school in the world, which is part of the [Ecolè42 Network](https://www.42network.org/) and now I am graduating for a Computer Science degree in a famous italian University (Sapienza).
 You can find me on the intra as **mlongo**.
 I come from a path in Electronics, i have experience in industrial automation and industrial also electrotechnics but from when i met for the first time a programming language (Arduino) i immediately felt in love for coding.